-8.1.1 RfQ Information
+8.1.1 RfQ information

-In order for a market participant to send an RfQ, respond to an RfQ and accept an RfQ, it must include all required order details as described in chapter 6 here above.
+For a market participant to respond to an RfQ and accept an RfQ, it must include all required order details as described in chapter 6 above.
 The required order details are, however, not mandatory when sending an RfQ.